joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/09/16/opinion/coco-gauff-us-open-2023.html?searchResultPosition=9

 **The More They Lock Us Up, the Stronger We Become**\
-`As the anniversary of Mahsa Amini’s approached, Iran’s leaders worked hard to suppress dissent.
+`As the anniversary of Mahsa Amini’s death approached, Iran’s leaders worked hard to suppress dissent.
 That will only make us stronger.`\
 https://nytimes.com/2023/09/16/opinion/narges-mohammadi-iran-women.html?searchResultPosition=10